Nines (rapper): Legal issues

 On 12 August 2021, Nines admitted a charge relating to a plot with others to import 28 kilograms of cannabis from Spain and Poland, and admitted a further charge of money laundering related to a £98,000 debt and the street value of the cannabis.
 He was remanded in custody awaiting sentencing.
 On 1 October, he was sentenced to 28 months in HM Prison Wormwood Scrubs.
-He had served 18 months previously for possession of the same drug with intent to supply.